How to declare Eligible, Non-eligible, and Capital Dividends

 Note: Eligible and non-eligible dividends must be entered manually.
 There is no automatic payout of these types of dividends in the projections.

-You will find that it takes a few years to fully deplete the Capital Assets when paying out dividends.
+You will find that it takes a few years to fully deplete the Financial Assets when paying out dividends.
 Please click here for an explanation.

 Back to top